 Each yard or landscape is unique and has its own characteristics and micro-climates.
 Get to know the unique qualities within your landscape.
 As you become more familiar you will be able to pick the right plants.
 Is the planting area on the east, south or north side of the house?
 Is there a steep hill, or a dip in the elevation?
 Is the area high and dry?
 Is there any root competition from trees?
 Do you want to plant in an area that gets standing water?
 The soil, sunlight and the moisture can all vary in different parts of your yard.
 Familiarity is key.

 If familiarity is first, then acceptance is second.
 Be realistic about the conditions you find, so you can find what will actually thrive there.
-Most plants are able to thrive within a range of soil and light situations, but there are some that are adapted to very particular settings and need to be planted in very specific situations.
+Most plants are able to thrive within a range of soil and light situations, but there are some native plants that definitely need to be planted in very specific situations.

 Know Your Site Conditions Before Choosing